chef/chef-web-docs/chef_master/source/resource_hostname.rst

 .. code-block:: ruby

    hostname 'name' do
-     aliases                      Array, nil # defaults to 'nil' compile_time                 True, False # default to 'true' hostname                     String
+     aliases                    Array, nil # defaults to 'nil' compile_time               True, False # default to 'true' hostname                   String # default value: 'name'
      ipaddress                  String # see description
+     notifies                   # see description
+     subscribes                 # see description
      windows_reboot             True, False # defaults to 'true' action                     Symbol # defaults to :set if not specified

 where:

 * ``hostname`` is the name of the resource
-* ``'name'`` is the name of the resource block
+* ``'name'`` is the desired hostname, or name of the resource block
 * ``action`` identifies the steps the chef-client will take to bring the node to the desired state
 * ``aliases``, ``compile_time``, ``hostname``, ``ipaddress``, and ``windows_reboot`` are the properties available to this resource